AkmalBistamam/myGigApp/README.md

 However, this project still in base level to be functional you may added some of the specific features on what criteria you have.<br>

-Just to mention, this project developed for my training program and inspired me to learn more about react.</p>
+Just to mention, this project developed for my training program and inspired me to learn more about MERN stack development.</p>

 <p>I build the system with using <a href="https://codebridge.my/">CodeBridge</a> generator as startup of the project as well as <a href="https://feathersjs.com/">feathersjs</a> for the backend structure and <a href="https://www.primefaces.org/primereact/">primereact</a> for UI/UX</p>